Kishore6753/expense-tracker-pro-13572/expense_tracker_frontend/FRONTEND_SETUP.md

 4) Run the app
    npm start

-Troubleshooting:
-- If you see "Unexpected token '<', '<!DOCTYPE' is not valid JSON" or the "Category Load Error" banner:
+## Troubleshooting

+### A) "Invalid Host Header" in remote/cloud/container dev
+This can occur when the CRA dev server blocks unknown hosts (e.g., preview URLs, tunnels, or container hostnames).

+Quick fix (development only):
+- Copy `.env.example` to `.env`
+- Ensure these entries exist (dev-only; never for production):
+  HOST=0.0.0.0
+  DANGEROUSLY_DISABLE_HOST_CHECK=true
+- Restart the dev server: npm start

+Notes:
+- In this repo, package.json already sets these via cross-env in the start script:
+  "start": "cross-env HOST=0.0.0.0 DANGEROUSLY_DISABLE_HOST_CHECK=true react-scripts start"
+- Use the .env approach if you override scripts or run the dev server differently (e.g., docker-compose, custom commands).

+Why this happens:
+- CRA performs host header checks to protect against DNS rebinding.
+Remote/cloud URLs may not match localhost, triggering the error.

+Warnings:
+- Do not use DANGEROUSLY_DISABLE_HOST_CHECK=true in production or public deployments.

+### B) Category/API fetch failures and "Unexpected token '<'" errors
-  - The categories endpoint likely returned HTML or non-JSON (e.g., index.html) or the backend is unreachable.
+- The categories endpoint likely returned HTML (e.g., index.html) or the backend is unreachable.
 - Confirm the backend is running at http://localhost:4000 (default).
 - If using CRA proxy, ensure package.json includes "proxy": "http://localhost:4000" and restart the dev server after changes.
 - If using REACT_APP_API_BASE, verify it points to the backend and is set before starting the dev server.

+Diagnostics built into the app:
-  - The app checks the Content-Type header and will log detailed diagnostics to the console if non-JSON is returned (including a short preview of the body).
+- The app checks the Content-Type header and logs a preview of non-JSON responses.
-  - In development, App shows a Diagnostics card with:
+- In development, a Diagnostics card appears showing:
-    - GET / health status, content-type, and a sample of the body (JSON when possible)
+  - GET / health status, content-type, and a sample of the body
   - GET /api/categories status, content-type, and a sample of the body

-  - Open the browser console to see:
+Browser console/network:
+- Look for:
-    - [fetchCategories] Network failure (if fetch fails entirely)
+  - [fetchCategories] Network failure
   - [fetchCategories] HTTP error with status and response preview
-    - Expected JSON but received non-JSON response (includes content-type and body preview)
+  - "Expected JSON but received non-JSON response" with content-type and body preview
+- Use the Network tab to inspect the /api/* calls, response status, content-type, and response body preview.

-  - Common causes:
+Common causes:
 - Backend not running or wrong port
 - Proxy misconfigured (or dev server not restarted)
-    - API_BASE pointing to a frontend server that returns HTML instead of API JSON
+- API_BASE pointing to a frontend server that returns HTML instead of JSON
-    - CORS or gateway misroutes returning HTML error pages
+- CORS or gateway returning HTML error pages

 Notes:
 - Charts use Recharts, filters use dayjs for date handling.
 - CSV export hits the backend /api/export/csv endpoint and triggers a file download.
 - Supabase is optional and primarily used for auth in this app as configured.

+For more details, see TROUBLESHOOTING.md.